 Fire up the grill!
 Summer is here, and with the warmer weather comes a perfect opportunity to gather outdoors with friends and family.
 But, don’t let this season of potlucks and picnics derail you from achieving your weight loss and pain management goals.
+Start by learning how to effectively grocery shop on a budget.
+Then, pick up some grilling tips and tricks.
 Here are some healthy grilling tips to stay on track and avoid extra fat, calories and sugar this barbecue season.

 TIPS FOR A HEALTHY GRILLING SEASON

 - Take fruit or vegetable platters instead of traditional grill-out sides that are high in calories and low in nutritional value.
 You’ll be surprised how fast they go!

 - Ditch the sugar-sweetened beverages and alcohol.
 Instead, drink plenty of water or sugar-free beverages to stay hydrated in the heat.

 - Get in the game.
 Physical activity is not just for the kids.
 Encourage the whole group to embrace their competitive sides and play a game.
 Whether it be a game of hoops or volleyball, everyone is sure to have a blast.

 - Pain management tip: If pain keeps you from joining in on high-impact activities, suggest a light to moderate-impact instead, such as swimming, horseshoes or frisbee.

 - Enjoy your favorites in moderation.
 Enjoy small quantities of foods you love that are higher in fat and calories.
 Just don’t over-indulge!

 - Keep it colorful.
 When you fill your plate, make sure it has plenty of color from low-calorie fruits, vegetables and whole grains.